mahop-net/Maui.HybridWebView/README.md

 # Maui.HybridWebView
-Maui sample project providing a WebView with JS -> C# and C# -> JS Interopt for building JS / HTML SPAs on all supported Maui platforms using C# as a "backend".
+Maui sample project providing a WebView with JS -> C# (and C# -> JS) Interopt for building JS / HTML SPAs on all supported Maui platforms using C# as a "backend".

-Small sample solution how you can call C# side from JS Code The other way around is supported natively by Maui WebView
+Small sample solution how you can call C# side from JS Code.
+The other way around is supported natively by Maui WebView

 The project was build after the great work started here: